 The department of Art History and World Art Studies has for many years developed a uniquely wide-ranging, diverse and inter-disciplinary research culture.
-Alongside scholars with a more specifically art historical training, the department includes specialists in Archaeology, Anthropology, and Egyptology, and works alongside two further research units focused upon the study of World Art: the Sainsbury Research Unit for the Arts of Africa, Oceania and the Americas (SRU), and the Sainsbury Institute for Japanese Arts and Cultures (SISJAC).
+We have expertise in Art History, Archaeology, Anthropology and Egyptology, and as a department work alongside two further research units focused upon the study of World Art: the Sainsbury Research Unit for the Arts of Africa, Oceania and the Americas (SRU), and the Sainsbury Institute for Japanese Arts and Cultures (SISJAC).

 This range of interests, unrivalled in scope amongst Art History departments in the UK, is clustered around two research groups.
 The groups involve staff members and postgraduate students, and serve to both foster dialogue and to provide a launchpad for research projects and events.
 The two groups are: